So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 For many people having a glass of wine at night is their way to unwind after a long day.
 It’s one of the vices few want to give up but still want to lose weight.

 It’s a little surprising to know the truth about drinking wine and if it’ll make you fat or not.
-It’s common knowledge you shouldn’t drink too much but for many people only have a glass of wine once or twice a week isn’t realistic.
+It’s common knowledge you shouldn’t drink too much but for many people only having a glass of wine once or twice a week isn’t realistic.

 The good news is you don’t have to give up your nightly ritual of having a glass of wine.
 But there are some things you need to know about that you’ll have to factor in so you don’t end up gaining weight.